alextsolovikos/alextsolovikos.github.io/_pages/about.md

 # Research

-Here are some of the projects that I'm working on and the tools I am developing.
+Here are some of the topics that I am working on:

-## Topics

 <table style="margin-left: auto; margin-right: auto; border: 0px solid black;">
 <tbody>